InnotecSystem/Warzone-RAT-packet-decryptor/README.md

 # Warzone-RAT-packet-decryptor
-Warzone RAT packet decryptor is a tool to detect and decrypt malicious packets related to Warzone RAT malware from a PCAP file.
+Warzone RAT packet decryptor is a tool to detect and decrypt malicious packets related to Warzone RAT malware family from a PCAP file.
 This application can track all the activity performed by the malicious actor, showing the content of the packets exchanged between the C2 and the infected user.

 # Installation
 To use the script it is necessary to install the Scapy and Chepy libraries.